 There are many types of SEND support available at Oswald Road Primary School.
 These range from full time 1-1 support to short 20 minute intervention sessions.
-Support for all children begins in the classroom with 'Quality First Teaching', where the class teacher plans differentiated activities in all lessons, including a range of learning styles and outcomes.
-If a teacher feels that a child needs more support, they will share this information with you as a Parent/Carer and may propose Wave 2 catch up interventions for a period of time.
-If progress remains a concern for either Parent/Carer or class teacher, it may be agreed that a SEND referral is necessary.
-The class teacher would complete the school SEND referral form and email to the school SENCo for further review and advice.
+Support for all children begins in the classroom with 'Quality First Teaching', where the class teacher plans differentiated activities in all lessons including a range of learning styles and outcomes.
+If a teacher feels that a child needs more support, they will share this information with you as a Parent/Carer and outline and deliver initial provision.
+If progress remains a concern, the class teacher and SENCo will follow the process outlined in the school SEND Identification Strategy.